Submit paperwork and other documents related to your case.

 must come from any faculty or staff member affiliated with the university.
 Letters

 from relatives will not be accepted.
+Letters should focus on the individuals recommendation

 - The personal statement and letters of recommendation must be submitted using the Transcript Notation Petition Form.